ChristoPy/sever-membrane/README.md

-# Sever
+# Sever Membrane

-Sever aims to create an Elixir like API to spawn and manage processes in JavaScript.
+Sever Membrane aims to create an Elixir like API to spawn and manage processes in JavaScript.

+> Sever Membrane works on Browsers only.

 ## Install